 Our weekly meetings will be for a full hour and can either be a short focused course of 6 sessions or less, to address a particularly pressing issue, or longer term to help you to regain your balance and sense of self.
 There is no limit to the number of sessions you can attend, it can be open-ended just as long as it provides you with support.
 You are the one who decides when to end.

-After the initial no-obligation meeting you can decide whether or not you think that we could work well together.
+After the initial meeting you can decide if you wish to continue and have a think about what you would like to get from our time together.
 With time I would hope that you will experience a greater sense of balance in your life, and be able to appreciate the moment, not feeling controlled by either your emotions or the opinions of others.